-- A. A player casts Worldly Tutor and places the card he searched for on top of his library without revealing it. - B. At the end of a game, a player shuffles her morph card back into her library without revealing it.
+- A. A player casts Worldly Tutor and places the card he searched for on top of his library without revealing it. - B. At the end of a game, a player shuffles a face-down creature with morph into her library without revealing it.

 Failing to reveal a card prevents opponents from verifying that an effect was played correctly.
 While the error is easy to make, the potential for abuse is high and the DCI wishes to track players who repeatedly commit this infraction.
 Few of these errors can be caught before the exact information and location of the unrevealed information is lost.
-If the card was ever in a position to be uniquely identified (such as on top of the player's library or the only card in hand), downgrade this penalty at Competitive REL.
+If the card was ever in a position to be uniquely identified (such as on top of the player's library or the only card in hand) after the infraction was committed, downgrade this penalty to a Warning.